 One cold day last February, the last permanent resident of the Island of Omey in County Galway was laid to rest.
 The man’s name was Pascal Whelan and he was born across the tidal flats on the mainland.
 He always had an affinity with the island.
 He visited on a regular basis and felt that one day he would live there permanently.
 However, like many young men in the west of Ireland, Pascal first went overseas for work as well as a little adventure – and he certainly found it.

 Somewhere along the way, Pascal picked up work as a stuntman – working on such films as Crocodile Dundee and Butch Cassidy and the Sundance Kid.
 He even taught his Connemara neighbour, the actor Peter O’Toole, how to sword-fight.
 However, when a colleague was killed in a fatal accident, it turned him off stunt-work and he returned to live on Omey Island at the age of 45.
 When Pascal was born in 1942, there were 70 residents on the island – and when he died he was the last remaining, permanent resident.
+Before he died, Kevin Griffin captured a wonderful portrait of the man and his environment in his book “Last Man Standing“.

 Today, islands like Omey are located all around the coast of Ireland.
 Many contain a mixture of ruins and holiday cottages – the lands coming to life with summer visitors.
 It seems that the lifestyle we enjoy today does not fit in with the reality of an island life.
 However, maybe that will change as we become more connected and broadband assists with the repopulation of these many beautiful islands around our coast.